Last Updated on September 16, 2024 by Soumya

 Torre de Belem is the other important monument that is part of the Belem UNESCO heritage ensemble.
 Along with Jeronimos Monastery, it forms an unmissable part of any Lisbon itinerary.

 Belem Tower was literally where the explorers left for their journeys.
-It served as a lighthouse, a customs port.
-Sometimes even a state prison.
-Even though it was built as defense port for Lisbon and cannons were housed here, it played that role for a very short time.
+It served as a lighthouse, a customs port, and sometimes even a state prison.
+Even though it was built as a defense port for Lisbon and cannons were housed here, it played that role for a very short time.
 Purchase your Belem Tower skip-the-line tickets here.

 Read our complete guide for Belem Tower to find more interesting facts about the monument.